TomasHubelbauer/webrtc-data-channel-demo/README.md

 - Windows: `start peer/index.html`
 - Test: `./cmd/chrome-screenshot/cmd.sh peer`

-In this demo, each peer is capable of being either and offerer or an answerer.
+In this demo, each peer is capable of being either an offerer or an answerer.
 The flows for both are intertwined.
 Less clear but more real-life.

 ![A screenshot of Google Chrome running the example](src/peer/screenshot.png)